Maui > Activities > Surfing > Report & Spots

 Just off the Honoapiilani Highway, Olowalu is the easiest spot to access on the island.
 You can literally go from driving on the highway to riding a wave in less than 2 minutes.
 When the right West or wrapping North Swell comes in, you’ll find a fast split peak breaking in silty water.
 The waves immediately around it can be fun too.
 If there are more than 15 guys at the peak, you’ll find it difficult to get a wave.
 Caution: These waters are known to be some of the “sharkiest” around.

 Pavilions is a right-hander that can get really good.
 This is the local spot with the most rippers out.
 The wave can throw a really clean barrel and open up for some fun gashes.

-Middles breaks both left and right, but mostly left.
-This wave can set up good on certain swells, but usually closes out over shallow reef.
+Middles breaks both left and right but mostly left.
+This wave can set up good on certain swells but usually closes out over the shallow reef.

 Lahaina and the harbor have surf spots all over.
-The best waves are found at the left and right side of the jetty.
+The best waves are found on the left and right sides of the jetty.
 Predominantly lefts, these waves can work both ways and break in very shallow water.
 The water is a little polluted due to the regular flow of boats out of the harbor.